Farrukh Kilichev: Biography

 Farrukh was born on September 15, 1985, in Jizzakh, Uzbekistan.
 Since 1995, he started boxing in Jizzakh, from 2005 competed in the Middleweight, light heavyweight category, multiple champion of Uzbekistan.
 He graduated from Uzbek State University of Physical Culture and Sport in 2008 year.

-From 2000 till 2011 he has competed in light heavyweight and in heavyweight categories as amateur boxer.
+From 2000 until 2011, he competed in light heavyweight and in heavyweight categories as an amateur boxer.